bendisposto/probparsers/codegenerator/README.md

-This is a code generator for generating code from B to other programming languages.
+This is the code generator **B2Program** for generating code from B to other programming languages.

 A subset of Java is supported for now.